receive expert advice at no cost.

 (aka Medigap), and Part D Prescription Drug plans.
 Medicare brokerages can also assist beneficiaries in comparing plans, understanding plan benefits and costs, and navigating the enrollment process.
 Brokerages may receive commissions or fees for their services, which can be paid by insurance companies or by beneficiaries themselves.
 There are plenty of brokerages out there, so you should pick the one that has your best interest in mind.Fair Square

 , we separate ourselves from other Medicare brokerages because our agents are commission neutral.
 This means their compensation is the same no matter which plan you choose.
-We believe it's better business to get you on the best possible plan that you will want to stay with for many years than to try to make money off of our clients with high-commission plans that they will want to switch in a year or two.13 Best Ways for Seniors to Stay Active in Phoenix
+We believe it's better business to get you on the best possible plan that you will want to stay with for many years than to try to make money off of our clients with high-commission plans that they will want to switch in a year or two.13 Best Ways for Seniors to Stay Active in Columbus

-14 Best Ways for Seniors to Stay Active in Nashville
+13 Best Ways for Seniors to Stay Active in Jacksonville

 20 Questions to Ask Your Medicare Agent

-2024 Fair Square NPS Report
+2024 Fair Square Client Retention and Satisfaction Report

 Can I Have Two Primary Care Physicians?